atn832/cel-dart/README.md

 ## Differences with cel-go

 The main difference besides being incomplete is that cel-go defines the `Expr` architecture with Protobuf, while this project defines `Expr` as native Dart.
-This is mostly for convenience, but we might integrate Protobuf later for feature parity.
+This is mostly to save time.
+We might integrate Protobuf later if the need arises.

 ## Features